Emmotes/ic_spoilers/docs/mehen.md

             "amount_updated_listeners": [
                 "slot_changed"
             ],
-            "description": "At least three Champions in the column(s) in front of him", "index": 4
+            "condition_description": "At least three Champions in the column(s) in front of him", "index": 4
         },
         {